Commission for Women Initiatives

 Women's Initiatives

-The Alexandria Commission for Women is celebrating 50 years of service to the Alexandria community!
-Please save the date and join us in the Vola Lawson Lobby on Tuesday, September 24 at 5 p.m. for a short program and light refreshments.
-Register!
+The Alexandria Commission for Women celebrated 50 years of service to the Alexandria community and their Proclamation was read during City Council.
+The event took place at City Hall in the Vola Lawson Lobby on Tuesday, September 24 at 5 p.m.

 Recordings of Past Events